Mastering Verb Conjugation in English: A Complete Guide

 • She has went to school. ⨉ → (Incorrect: using past simple instead of past participle)

-Check this list of irregular verbs!
+Interested in learning more?
+Check out this list of common irregular verbs!

 The Role of Helping Verbs in English Verb Conjugation